What's Included in the Price

 - Public liability insurance

-- That they confirm waterproofing must be completed by a licensed waterproofer first
+- That waterproofing will be completed by a licensed waterproofer and inspected at the mandatory hold point before tiling starts

-- References and photos of recent bathroom tiling in Adelaide
+- References and photos of recent bathroom tiling in Adelaide, particularly for your chosen tile type

 How We Calculate